matgalv2/shop-app/readme.md

 * Cyclic jobs - side tasks that must be done in specified intervals like archiving delivered orders after 3 months.

 ### 7. Asynchronous processing
-* Message Broker - some time-costly operation should be nonblocking that is why Kafka was utilized to process order requests
+* Message Broker - some time-consuming operations should be nonblocking that is why Kafka was utilized to process order requests.